RajP7Jowa/shop/Readme.md

-Sure, here's a template for a README file for your project:
+Sure, here's the updated README with the database structure:

 ---